andrewpareles/scope-tailwind/README.md

 # Scope-Tailwind
-This project is designed for cases where you want to drop-in Tailwind into a part of your project without messing up the other styles.
+This project is designed for cases where you want to drop Tailwind into a part of your project without messing up the other styles.

 **We prevent Tailwind style leaks out of your Tailwind**.
 Our generated CSS files only apply *inside* your desired elements.
 You can even use preflight without causing any global style leaks.